Local Physical Indicators

 Upwelling Index

 The Upwelling Index identifies the amount of surface water transported offshore using geostrophic wind approximations calculated from surface atmospheric pressure fields measured and reported by the U.S. Navy Fleet Numerical Meteorological and Oceanographic Center (FNMOC) in Monterey, California.
 The Upwelling Index can fluctuate yearly due to atmospheric shifts in pressure systems (Figure CU-02).
+Positive anomalies reflect periods of above-average upwelling whereas negative anomalies reflect periods of weaker upwelling.

 The Spring Transition

 The spring transition marks the beginning of the upwelling season.
-Generally, the earlier that upwelling begins, the greater the ecosystem productivity will be.
+Generally, the earlier that upwelling begins, the greater ecosystem productivity will be.
 We can easily identify the actual day of transition when the transition to upwelling is sharp, and we see a clear shift to consistent upwelling.
 However, it is not uncommon for northerly winds (favorable to upwelling) to blow for a few days, followed by southwesterly winds and storms.
 Intense, late-season storms can modulate earlier upwelling and reset the "seasonal clock" to a winter state, making the transition timing more obscure.
 There are several ways to index the date of the spring transition (Bakun, 1973; Bograd et al., 2009) that we outline below.

 Physical Spring Transition